 From Keills keep travelling straight on for a further three miles, eventually going through Ballygrant.

 On leaving Ballygrant you will see the "End of Speed Restriction" sign, (round white sign with a black diagonal strike-through) Take note of this sign, as the Kilmeny turn-off is exactly 100 yards beyond, on the left.

-Turn off at the Brown Tourist Sign that states KILMENY 1/2 mile (Scottish tourist symbol) You will know you are on the correct road as each side of the road is partially lined with stones.
+Turn off at Turn off at the large natural stone pillars that have the name plate KILMENY on the side.
+You will know you are on the correct road as each side of the road is partially lined with stones.
 Kilmeny is the White Farmhouse on the hill sitting directly ahead at the end of the road.